 4. Poor posture

 Whether you’re sitting at your desk, watching T.V. on texting on your phone, make sure you’re implementing good posture.
 Hunching puts pressure on the back of the spine, which can easily cause back pain.
+And don’t forget about your feet!
+Good posture begins with strong feet.

 Try this: Sit up straight to keep your spine from bending.
 Check your posture regularly to prevent long periods of hunching.